akihikodaki/dts/test_plans/sriov_kvm_test_plan.rst

 The testpmd application is used to configure traffic mirroring, PF VM receive mode, PFUTA hash table and control traffic to a VF for inter-VM communication.

-The 82599 supports four separate mirroring rules, each associated with a destination pool.
-Each rule is programmed with one of the four mirroring types:
+The Niantic and Fortville supports some separate mirroring rules, each associated with a destination pool.
+Each rule is programmed with one of the five mirroring types:

-1. Pool mirroring: reflect all the packets received to a pool from the network.
+1. Pool up mirroring: reflect all the packets received from the pool ingress traffic.
+2. Pool down mirroring(Fortville only): reflect all the traffic transmitted from the pool.
-2. Uplink port mirroring: reflect all the traffic received from the network.
+3. Uplink port mirroring: reflect all the traffic received from the ingress traffic.
-3. Downlink port mirroring: reflect all the traffic transmitted to the network.
+4. Downlink port mirroring: reflect all the traffic transmitted to the network.
-4. VLAN mirroring: reflect all the traffic received from the network in a set of given VLANs (either from the network or from local VMs).
+5. VLAN mirroring: reflect all the traffic received from the network in a set of given VLANs (either from the network or from local VMs).

 Prerequisites for all 2VMs cases/Mirror 2VMs cases
 ==================================================